 As the City begins development of the FY 2025-26 budget, it continues to monitor a range of national and state economic risks that may impact fiscal performance.
-At the national level, slower-than-expected economic growth, persistent core inflation, and the potential for prolonged high interest rates are contributing to uncertainty in both consumer behavior and municipal revenues.
-At the state level, California's ongoing budget deficits, which are unlikely to improve in the near term, pose additional risks, particularly for local governments that rely on intergovernmental funding or economic activity influenced by state-level policy.
-These factors present a greater risk to the City's revenues than to its expenditures, as approximately 80 percent of General Fund spending is committed to personnel costs, which are generally stable and less immediately impacted by economic fluctuations.
-These fiscal pressures provide important context for the City's FY 2025-26 General Fund budget, which, as shown in Table 3, relies on \$12.0 million from the General Fund's available fund balance to close the budget gap.
-This represents a 41 percent reduction in the City's available General Fund balance.
+At the national level, slower-than-expected economic growth, persistent core inflation, and the potential for prolonged high interest rates are creating uncertainty for both consumer behavior and municipal revenues.
+At the state level, ongoing budget deficits in California- unlikely to improve in near term-pose additional risks, particularly for local governments that rely on intergovernmental funding or economic activity linked to state-level policy.
+These factors present a greater risk to the City's revenues than to its expenditure, as approximately 80 percent of General Fund spending is committed to personnel costs, which tend to remain stable and are less immediately affected by economic fluctuations.
+These fiscal pressures provide important context for the City's FY 2025-26 General Fund budget, which, as shown in Table 3, requires the use of \$12.2 million in General Fund available fund balance to close the budget gap, representing a 43 percent reduction in City's General Fund's available fund balance.